superdesk/web-publisher/docs/manual/getting_started/setting-up.rst

 - For applying changes for production, there is the task 'build' which will also minify css and js and add specific version to these files (to prevent browser caching issues)
 - You can also manually run tasks `sass`, `js`, `cssmin`, `jsmin`, `version`, as well as `sw` (service worker steps that ensure propper pre-caching on browser side)

-To start from scrach, you should know that theme structure:
+To start from scrach, you should know the theme structure:

 .. code-block:: bash